ButThouMust/otogirisou-tools/README.md

 `patches`
 - Patches for the game will be generated in BPS format in this directory.
-- Also includes a sample BPS patch to get the ROM that you would get from applying `VIEW unused knife graphic.bat`.
+- Included is a sample BPS patch to get the ROM that you would get from running `generate patch view unused knife graphic.bat`.

 `rom`
 - Place an unmodified, unheadered Japanese ROM image of Otogirisou into this directory.
 Please do not ask me where to obtain it.